miso-lims/miso-lims/docs/user_manual/type_data.md

 sequences.
 The demultiplexing name is a value that may be used by demultiplexing software in order to identify the indices.

-Index families can be viewed on the Index Families list page.
-To get there, click "Index Families" in the Misc list in the menu on the left side of the screen.
-From here, MISO administrators can create, edit, and delete index families.
-To create a new index family, click the "Add" button in the toolbar at the top of the list.
-To edit an existing index family, click on its name in the list.
-To delete index families, select the ones you wish to delete, then click the "Delete" button in the toolbar at the top of the list.
+MISO administrators can create, edit, and delete index families using the standard interface.
 An index family can only be deleted if it has not been used by any existing libraries.
+MISO administrators can add, edit, and delete indices using the standard interface within the Edit Index Family page.

 Index families may be archived if they are no longer needed.
 This will prevent them from showing up in the options when creating new libraries.

-MISO administrators can add, edit, and delete indices using the standard interface within the Edit Index Family page.

 When creating indices, keep in mind that they are sorted alphabetically in dropdowns.
 If your indices are named "Index 1, Index 2...
 Index 10, Index 11..." then it may be ideal to add zeros before the numbers so that they sort in the expected